-Traditional publishing has its benefits.
-However, it takes writers years and several iterations before getting published by one of “the big five” publishing companies.
+Traditional publishing has its benefits, but it takes writers years and several iterations before getting published by one of the big five publishing companies.
 Writers may also work with smaller printing presses, but it still takes more time than most care to wait.
 Plus, authors pay heavy fees to small printing companies as well.

-Self-publishing continues to rise as the most viable option for today’s freelance writers.
+Self-publishing is increasingly the most viable option for today’s freelance writers.
 It allows authors full creative control over their works.
-However, it’s not without problems, too.
-Authors who self-publish are faced with the challenge of custom distribution.
-Also, they often end up with dozens of boxes of books sitting in their homes.
+However, it’s not without difficulties either.
+Authors who self-publish are faced with the challenge of custom distribution and often end up with dozens of boxes of books sitting in their homes.

-This is when book fulfillment services by a 3PL provider prove helpful.
-Book fulfillment services make self-publishing a breeze.
+This is when book fulfillment services by a 3PL provider prove beneficial.
+Book fulfillment services make self-publishing a cinch.
 With help from a 3PL company, authors choose who and where to send their books without ever having to pick up a copy.

-Entrepreneurs can send their books to every contact without ever having to write out an address for a package.
+Entrepreneurs can send their books to every contact without ever having to address a package.
 A 3PL takes care of the printing, binding, warehousing, and shipping.
-And, they can even integrate with order processing to receive all book orders directly.
+And, they can even integrate with the order processing to receive all book orders directly.

-Book fulfillment with a 3PL starts with “manufacturing” the piece; but first, writing, editing, as well as formatting must be complete.
+Book fulfillment with a 3PL begins with “manufacturing” the piece; but first, writing, editing, and formatting must be complete.
 Then, authors can simply send their books to a 3PL printing company to have them printed and bound.
-Actual fulfillment happens when the books are shipped to their destinations; whether that means to the readers or the author, or to customers and influencers.
+Actual fulfillment happens when the books are shipped to their destinations, whether that means to the readers or the author, or to customers and influencers.

-Once a book is written, the author must go through a careful process of editing and revising.
-Self-publishers should never send anything to the printers without first greatly editing, re-reading, and revising their content.
-Quality content is the first and main priority, and that includes proper manuscript formatting.
+Once a book is written, the author must go through a painstaking process of editing and revising.
+Self-publishers should never send anything to the printers without first extensively editing, re-reading, and revising their content.
+Quality content is a priority, and that includes proper manuscript formatting.

-Be sure to understand the value of formatting before sending your book to a printer.
-There are free software available, or paid versions of formatting software designed specifically for self-publishing.
-However, we recommend consulting with a professional type-setter (ie, graphic designer, someone proficient with InDesign or Publisher).
+Be sure to understand the importance of formatting before sending your book to a printer.
+There are free formatting software available, or paid versions of formatting software designed specifically for self-publishing.
+However, we recommend consulting with a professional type-setter (ie, a graphic designer, someone proficient with InDesign or Publisher).